 I unboxed my new Surebonder glue gun and realized there were 2 different types of glue sticks.

-The 3 minute working time glue sticks are for time moulding, wood floors, starter bonds, stair nosing, wall paneling and more.
-This adhesive bonds to hard wood, soft wood, stained wood, primed wood, and painted wood.
+The 3-minute working time glue sticks are for time molding, wood floors, starter bonds, stair nosing, wall paneling, and more.
+This adhesive bonds to hardwood, softwood, stained wood, primed wood, and painted wood.

 I decided the 1 min working time glue sticks would be perfect for this project especially since I was using a metal wire frame.

 Side note, I loved the silicone mat that came with this Surebonder glue gun.
 I normally use a paper plate to catch any hot glue drips.
 This was the perfect solution for that issue plus it is less wasteful.
 The clean-up was super easy too.

 Step 3 – Trim the stems from the faux lavender

 I used my pliers for this to make it go by quicker.
 I clipped the stems off every lavender sprig and laid it to the side of my project space.

 Step 4 – Attach the white lavender stems to the outer circumference of the wreath frame.

 The process of attaching the lavender to the frame consisted of me using floral wire and hot glue to secure it in place.